Dental implants offer permanent solution for patients with missing teeth

 A support post called an abutment will be placed into the implant itself and then a new crown will be placed on top

 Dental implants can be used to provide support for the replacement of one tooth or all of an individual’s teeth.
 After years of research and clinical trials, we can now provide this option in addition to the traditional treatments just described.
 Implant-supported teeth can be cemented, screw-retained, or removable and can be made attractive, stable, and comfortable for almost any patient.

-In Vista, CA, dental implants are an option for many people.
+In San Diego, CA, dental implants at North County Cosmetic and Implant Dentistry have helped many regain confidence in their smiles.
 If you’re considering dental implants, we will perform a few simple tests, including a Pano Scan to see if you are a good candidate.
 Dental x-rays and, frequently, panoramic (or complete) x-rays of your jaws will be taken to evaluate your jawbone and to determine if it will accommodate implants.
 Occasionally, more detailed information is required and can be provided by special x-rays.
 This information will help determine if additional tests or procedures are needed to place your implants properly.

 A removable partial denture is a removable plastic tooth that is inexpensive, but fragile and should be considered as a temporary fix.